 We understand that our customers, and in particular, our European customers, will require that, where FluentPro is a processor of EU personal data, we execute additional terms that meet GDPR obligations with respect to the processing of that EU personal data.
-We offer our customers a Data Processing Agreement, governing the relationship between the customer (acting as a data controller) and FluentPro (acting as a data processor).
+We offer our customers our standard Data Processing Agreement, governing the relationship between the customer (acting as a data controller) and FluentPro (acting as a data processor).
 The agreement shares our privacy commitments and sets out the terms for FluentPro and our customers to meet GDPR requirements.
+Please download our standard Data Processing Agreement for your review.
 We sign the agreement with all our customers upon request.
-Please contact us at firstname.lastname@example.org to request a Data Processing Agreement.
+Please contact us at email@example.com to request executable version of our standard Data Processing Agreement.

 The FluentPro DPA is an extension of our Master Service Agreement and reflects our compliance with GDPR requirements as applicable to our products and services.
 Just as with our standard Master Service Agreement, we’re unable to make any changes to our DPA on a customer-by-customer basis.

 We are aware that part of our customers with EU users or EU affiliates would prefer that their data be hosted in the EU.
 Currently we have EU data center for some of our products and are planning to offer European data storage solutions for all our products in the future.
 We will be providing updates on exact timing and data storage solutions as this progresses.